borgbackup/borgbackup.github.io/releases/borg-2.0.rst

     repo to free in "file system full" conditions.
   - borg version: show local/remote borg version
   - borg prune: add quarterly pruning strategies (3M and 13W)
+  - borg delete: it now SOFT-deletes archives and there is "borg undelete" to undo that. "borg compact" will free all space in the repository that belongs to soft-deleted archives, thus undelete only works for soft-deleted archives until you run the compaction.
+  - borg prune: also only SOFT-deletes archives, see previous item.

 - removed commands / options: